pew-org/pew/README.md

 - Lucas Cimon

-Thanks also to Michael F. Lamb for his thought provoking gist and to Dough Hellman for virtualenvwrapper
+Thanks also to Michael F. Lamb for his thought provoking gist and to Doug Hellman for virtualenvwrapper

 Rationale
 ---------